 Visit one of our amazing treasure houses, or discover Britain's largest collection of cathedrals.
 Re-live the area's rich history at fantastic museums, then come back up to date with state-of-the-art galleries.
 Enjoy the spectacular colours of some of Britain's finest gardens.

 Visit attractions in East Anglia for family fun, travel through time (from dinosaurs to Norman castles), jump aboard a real steam train, ride a scary rollercoaster at the seaside, or go on a wildlife safari.
 Get back to nature at country parks and bird reserves.
-See our talented craftspeople at work, then relax with tours at vineyards and breweries.

 Get active... jump on your bicycle and explore the countryside, with some of the best cycle routes suitable for everyone.
 Put on your shoes and explore with some of the best walking routes suitable for everyone, as well as many interesting guided tours.
 Enjoy the thrills and spills of motorsport take to the skies with gliding and hot air balloon flights, or see the area on horseback.
 Then get onto our unspoilt coastal and inland waters, with some of the country's best sailing.